byu-cpe/Maeser/sphinx-docs/development-setup/flask_example.md

 ```

 ### Prompt Definitions
 Defines system prompts that inject persona and context into the LLM.
-These differ between the pipeline and multigroup RAGs.
+These differ between the pipeline and multigroup examples.
 Multigroup has prompts for each group, while pipeline has one prompt designed for the sum total of vector data.
 ```python
 # Located in the "multigroup" example
 maeser_prompt: str = """You are speaking from the perspective of Karl G. Maeser.